mike42/word-puzzles/README.md

 Simply copy the application to your PHP-enabled webserver to install it.

-PHP versions from 5.3-7 are supported.
+PHP versions from 5.6 up are supported.

 ## Development